 "Now, I think I should return you to the Seireitei.
 I have an idea of where you'll be safe until you awaken."

 He drew his sword and slashed the sky.
 A garganta opened and he carried Byakuya through.
-He set down in the forest near Kuchiki Manor and headed for the lake.
+He set down in the forest near Kuchiki Manor and headed for a nearby lake.

 "You're a mess, Byakuya.
 This won't do at all."

 He untied the bloodied, white yukata and carried the noble to the bathroom, where he ran a warm bath and began to wash the blood away.
-As his hands passed over the soft, pale flesh, he couldn't help but admire the artistry that had gone into the making of his body, the finely shaped bone structure, the delicate look that concealed shocking amounts of power, lovely, proud features and nothing to mar the beauty of him, now that the hole in his heart had disappeared.
+As his hands passed over the soft, pale flesh, he couldn't help but admire the artistry that had gone into the making of Byakuya's slender body...the finely shaped bone structure, the delicate look that concealed shocking amounts of power, lovely, proud features and nothing to mar the beauty of him, now that the hole in his heart had disappeared.

-In all likelihood, the noble would be incensed enough to want to hunt down and kill the one who hollowfied him.
-But perhaps he would content himself with killing his would be assassin.
+In all likelihood, the noble would be incensed enough to want to hunt down and kill the one who had hollowfied him.

 "Time will tell," he said softly.

 He looked one last time at the handsome noble sleeping soundly in his bed.
 He was definitely pleasing to the senses and one didn't get too many chances to see such a beautiful creature up close like this.
 He leaned forward and planted a warm kiss on the soft, sweet tasting lips.
 The feeling of that kiss stayed with him as he opened a garganta and made his way back to Las Noches.
-It stayed with him as he showered and prepared himself for bed.
-It stayed with him as he turned to look out the window and caught sight of a lovely shooting star.
+It stayed with him as he stood in his steamy shower, then as he prepared himself for bed.
+It stayed with him as he turned to look out his bedroom window and caught sight of a lovely shooting star.

 Byakuya opened his eyes and groaned uncomfortably.
 He sat up, bringing a hand to his aching head as he looked around the room, trying to figure out where was.
 Realization coming into his eyes, he tore the yukata open and stared down at his bared chest.